 Still excited about the Fujifilm GFX 50S and Hasselblad X1D?
 Perhaps you still should be.
 You get Fujifilm ergonomics and color science in a body capable of far better image quality than Fujifilm's APS-C offerings.
 But remember you can emulate much of that color science in Raw converters with proper profiles (we're looking into a separate article on this).
 More importantly, remember that equivalence tells us that an F1.8 medium format prime is what the GFX 50S actually needs to at least match the performance from modern full-frames paired with F1.4 lenses, from the perspective of noise and shallow depth-of-field.
 And that’s before you consider the advanced silicon technologies we’ve seen in different full-frame (and smaller) sensors that we haven’t yet seen in any medium format sensor.
 These advances have, for example, allowed a Nikon D810 to catch up to the dynamic range of the Pentax 645Z at base ISO, and the BSI, dual-gain a7R II sensor to catch up to the GFX 50S in low light noise performance.

 Of course, as medium format evolves, the same gains we see in full-frame over smaller sensors might find their ways into the format.
-But this will require both the silicon to keep up, and for the development of faster lenses.
+But this will require both the silicon to keep up, and the development of faster lenses.
 At least as fast as the fastest lenses full-frame offers.
 One thing does make us hopeful - recent conversations with some forum members alerted us to the fact that certain full-frame lenses, like the Zeiss Otus primes, actually project an image circle large enough for at least a square crop on Fujifilm's new MF format.
 That would essentially get you high quality F1.1 equivalent glass on the GFX 50S.
-Cool, if you can focus it, anyway... (the GFX focus even with native lenses is anything but fast or intelligent, by the way).
-But if we see more and more fast full-frame lenses able to cover the image circle of the GFX G50S, then we're more likely to actually experience the benefits of the larger sensor format, though native fast lenses (that aren't slow unit focus, please) are really what we need.
+If we see more and more fast full-frame lenses able to cover the image circle of the GFX G50S, then we're more likely to actually experience the benefits of the larger sensor format, though native fast lenses are really what we need.

-Else, the potential advantages may be outweighed by the disadvantages: the extra weight, heft, price and severely lacking autofocus.
-And the GFX 50S has given up some of the noise and false color advantages their X-Trans cameras show...
+Else, the potential advantages may be outweighed by the disadvantages: the extra weight, heft, price and (relatively) slow autofocus.
+And the GFX 50S has given up some of the noise and false color advantages Fuji's X-Trans cameras show...